mjbenefiel/GifTastic/README.md

 Why I created this project:

-Homework for the University of Kansas Coding Boot Camp, and to develop basic JS skills.
+Homework for the University of Kansas Coding Boot Camp.

 Feel free to use some or all of this code if you're trying to complete a similar project.